 Each spring, the Congressional Institute of the U.S. Congress sponsors a nationwide high school visual arts competition for students in grades 9-12 to recognize artistic talent in each Congressional District (CD).
-This year, Congresswoman Julia Brownley invites you to create a piece of art to participate in the virtual art competition.
+This year, Congresswoman Julia Brownley invites you to create a piece of art to participate in the art competition.
 A panel of local artists will select the winner, and the winning artwork will be publicly displayed at the U.S. Capitol Building for one year.
-The winning student and one adult will be flown to Washington, DC, pending the status of the coronavirus pandemic.
+The winning student and one adult will be flown to Washington, DC.
 To view the full rules, click here.

-• Virtual competition is open to all students in grades 9-12 who reside in California’s 26th Congressional District.
+• The competition is open to all students in grades 9-12 who reside in California’s 26th Congressional District.

 • 1st Place Piece can ultimately be no larger than 26”x 26” x 4”, with a required frame.